Wednesday, August 14, 2024

 I've seen the stones

-July 2024 -- Stonehenge is one of the most popular tourist attractions in England.
+July 5, 2024 -- Stonehenge is one of the most popular tourist attractions in England.
 About a million people visit per year.
 Make it 1,000,0001.
-I visited this year (2024).
+I visited.
 Stonehenge has been on my bucket list for many years.
 I went to London a day early so I could go on a tour.
 I had wanted to take an "inner circle" tour (to get closer to the stones), but was unable to book one.
 I had wanted to take a sunrise or sunset tour, but couldn't do that either.
 I settled for a half day tour.
 It was a two hour bus trip from London.

 My sister said Stonehenge is in the middle of nowhere and it is.
 Once you get to Stonehenge, you can take a shuttle bus to get to the stones -- or walk.
 I opted for the shuttle bus, since I didn't have a lot of time.
 I had to wait for the bus (both ways), but it was still quicker than walking.
 If I had had time, it would have been an enjoyable walk.
 There were sheep grazing nearby.
 Everything looks better with sheep.